 1. Boosts Mineral Absorption and Bioavailability

-Recent research shows that supplementing with phytase can significantly increase the body's ability to absorb and assimilate vital minerals such as calcium, magnesium and iron.
+Enzymes in food act synergistically with the enzymes within the human body, significantly to the nutritional value of the food.
+Recent research shows that supplementing with phytase can significantly increase the body's ability to absorb and assimilate vital minerals such as calcium, magnesium, and iron.

-Another study from the Centre for Molecular Biology, Federal Research Centre for Nutrition and Food in Germany found that phytase supplementation could create strong increases in mineral uptake and reduce phytate content in both cereals as well as for legume-derived food products.
-Moreover, the phytase from the fungus, Aspergillus, was found to have a broad pH range with at least 80% of the maximal activity at pH values, and optimal results for phytate hydrolysis.
+A review by the Federal Research Centre for Nutrition and Food in Germany found that phytase supplementation could create strong increases in mineral uptake and reduce phytate content in cereals and legume-derived food products.
 This study concluded that phytase supplementation, while typically and traditionally used for the enhanced mineral content in animal feed, had a promising and wide variety of applications for human digestion, particularly for human intestinal alkaline phosphatase.
 It may also be a way to reduce mineral deficiency in vulnerable groups such as childbearing women, vegans, vegetarians and people in the developing world.

-4. Reduction in Toxic Build-up in the Digestive Tract
+4. Helps Eliminate Toxic Build-up in the Digestive Tract

 6. Boosts Bone Health

-Phytase may help prevent bone loss and reduce osteoporosis.
-As we all know, phosphorus is an essential element for the growth and protection of bone density.
-An animal trial done at Auburn University looked into the effects of the phytase enzyme on digestion.
-Phytase was found to not only increase the availability of phosphorous, but also lead to better body weight, digestive efficiency, and overall bone strength in lab animals.
-It was also found that Phytase could significantly increase performance in animals.
+Phosphorus is an essential element for the growth and protection of bone density.
+An animal trial done at Auburn University found phytase not only increased the availability of phosphorus, but also led to better body weight, digestive efficiency, and overall bone strength in lab animals.
+It was also found that phytase could significantly increase performance in animals.

 How to Read the Units of Measurement for Phytase

-The product VeganZyme™ contains a 100% vegan form of Phytase produced by the natural fermentation process of A. niger.
-It comes from all vegetarian, non-GMO sources, is kosher certified, gluten free, contains no animal product and is completely suitable for vegetarians and vegans.
+VeganZyme® contains a 100% vegan form of phytase that’s produced by the natural fermentation process of Aspergillus niger.
+It’s non-GMO, kosher certified, gluten-free, and vegan.